barcohen10/csv-aggregator/README.md

 Run `npm install && npm start`

 ## Read from Database
-After the first use, the easiest way to read the resultsn inserted into DB </br>
-will be using this command `npm run read-db [LIMIT_LINES]` for example: `npm run read-db 10` will fetch and log the first 10 rows in DB.
+After the first use, the easiest way to read the results inserted to DB will be using the command `npm run read-db [LIMIT_LINES]` </br> for example: `npm run read-db 10` will fetch and log the first 10 rows in DB.

 ## The Implementation
 This solution considered high scale and performance, and because of that i decided to use